rwpogge/TeachingGraphics/README.md

 # Astronomy Teaching Graphics
 Jupyter notebooks and code to create astronomy teaching graphics for all levels from gen-ed to graduate courses

-Just starting out migrating my many folders with many graphics into a single repository, and developing a uniform style for the graphics.
+A work in progress, I started migrating my many folders of graphics into a single repository in Spring 2025.
+I've developed a uniform style for the graphics notebook coding based on my experience creating the graphics for the Ohio State Astrophysics Series of graduate textbooks for Cambridge University Press.

 Uses Jupyter and Python with `matplotlib` for creating the graphics